 Teacher.
 Writer.
 Researcher.

-The blog features a selection of his photographic essays, archival research, field notes, and other assorted travel writing.
+The blog features a selection of his photographic essays, archival research, field notes, as well as other updates and assorted travel writing.

 Very pleased to announce the release of my new book with Lewis Masonic Publishing – The Green Book of the Élus Coëns.
 This is the most fascinating insight yet into the secrets and mysteries of the eighteenth century’s most esoteric of masonic societies – The Order of Knight-Mason Elect-Cohens of the Universe.
 This pioneering English… Read more

 Very pleased to see my paper “Unspeakable Miracles—The Magia Divina of the Gold- und Rosenkreuz” featured in the new edition of Heredom: The Transactions of The Scottish Rite Research Society.
 This is the preeminent publication of scholarly Masonic research, recognized and highly anticipated by Masonic scholars worldwide.
 It is a peerless collection of the finest and… Read more